 It takes me a while trying to work out the ship’s lights at night as there are many lights, not just Port and Starboard.
 Apart from keeping out of container ships’ way, there’s not much else to look out for on this trip.

-Thinking that the rudder froze or worse, had fallen off after hitting the bank and losing steering, we quickly realised that the autopilot is still engaged.
+Thinking that the rudder is frozen or worse, has fallen off after hitting the bank and losing steering, we quickly realise that the autopilot is still engaged.

 Illé a Vache

-Before long we had hoards of villagers visiting in dugout canoes.
+Before long we have hoards of villagers visiting in dugout canoes.
 The locals are so very friendly here and all trying to sell us lobsters, mangoes, bananas, and their labour.

-The island is gorgeous, very picturesque with coconut palms lacing the beach and small thatched or corrugated iron huts, along the waterfront.
+This small island is gorgeous and very picturesque.
+Coconut palms lace the beach provided much needed shade to small thatched or corrugated iron huts, dotted along the waterfront.

-I can get the resort’s wireless but as the signal was too low, not able to hook on…what a shame, really itching to talk to people!
+I can get the resort’s wireless but as the signal is too low, not able to hook on…what a shame as really itching to chat to people.

-I later learn that everything we bartered for or bought from the locals, grows for free on the island.
+I later learn that everything we barter for or buy from the locals, grows for free on the island.
 This doesn’t matter as we want to help out the locals anyway.

 My gut feeling about Haitians is that they’re a very gentle people.

-When you meet, a local doesn’t shake hands with a strong clasp, as we do.
-It’s almost a passing of hands – only a gentle touch with the other person’s hand.
+When you meet, a local doesn’t shake hands with a strong clasp, or aggressively as we do – it’s almost a slight passing of hands – only a gentle touch with the other person’s hand.

-I haven’t seen any fat locals here yet.
+I haven’t seen any overweight locals here yet.
 Their bodies are quite sculptured and beautiful, as are their faces.

-There isn’t much work on the island so when a boat comes in, locals paddle out asking if anything is required: laundry done, work on the boat, or food supplies.
+There isn’t much work on the island so when a boat arrives, locals paddle out asking if anything is required – laundry done, work on the boat, or food supplies.